porta76/D365BC-Blob-Storage-API/README.md

 ![Container Content Result example](./docs/screenshot-list-container-content.png)

+If you want to download a Blob from this page, just click on `Name` and it will be downloaded.

-The other actions work similar, but of course you don't need to use this via UI - you can also just
+The other actions work similar, but of course you don't need to use this via UI - you can also just it like in the sample code below.

 ## Usage